-Performing the technical aspects of a job are important, but in order to become an admired leader or trusted employee, soft skills are required.
-Soft skills are behaviors, personality traits and work habits such as critical thinking, perseverance, communication, and collaboration that help people prosper at work.
-These skills are tough to measure, but critical to success.
+Performing the technical aspects of a job are important, but in order to become a truly successful leader or trusted employee, soft skills have become a requirement.
+Soft skills are behaviors, personality traits, and work habits — such as critical thinking, perseverance, communication, and collaboration — that help people prosper at work.
+These skills are tough to measure, but are critical to success.

 Why Soft Skills Have Become So Important

 As more and more job activities become automated, soft skills, which cannot yet be replicated by machines, have become more important.
 Soft skills such as empathy, emotional intelligence, kindness, mindfulness, adaptability, integrity, optimism, self-motivation, grit and resilience have become crucial success factors.

 The ability to adapt and learn a new way of conducting a particular role is more valuable given how fast business is evolving.
 With digital transformation in high gear, change will be a constant factor in the workplace.
 We have seen job roles transform into something completely different while others have disappeared completely.
 Soft skills are difficult to quantify, but they play a critical role in performance and productivity.
 They are key to building relationships and creating opportunities for advancement.
 They help facilitate human connection.

 An MIT study found that top performers have a superpower: happiness.
 When you’re happy, your brain releases serotonin, dopamine, and oxytocin.
 Not only do these neurotransmitters make you feel good, they also connect the learning centers of your brain, sparking creativity and innovation.
 They unleash your potential to solve problems and spot opportunities that otherwise would have been missed.
 Essentially, happiness makes you smarter.

 What are the Most Valuable Soft Skills?